martingeorg/tmpfs-mysql/README.md

 <code>mysql -u root --host=0.0.0.0 --port=3344 --password=drowssap</code>

+Instead of 0.0.0.0 you can use your computer's LAN IP address, e.g. 192.168.x.x

 ##### If you want to use the script with the vagrant Ubuntu instance just execute the following commands from within the folder containing the Vagrantfile
 - <code>vagrant up</code>
 - <code>vagrant ssh</code>